UPDATE on 1/12/17

 4) Azog is dead.
 There are no armies of orcs until the Battle of Five Armies.
 Also, Azog – DEAD.

 The mishandling of Azog is disappointing because Azog has been dead for a long time when this story takes place.
-While he was a powerful enemy of the dwarves, he was killed by Dain at the Battle of Azanulbizar (which we see in the beginning of the first movie).
-There was no massive army of orcs following the dwarves and Bilbo around – ever.
+While he was a powerful enemy of the Dwarves, he was killed by Dain at the Battle of Azanulbizar (which we see in the beginning of the first movie).
+There was never a massive army of orcs following the Dwarves and Bilbo.

 It was at one of these chase/fight scenes that I realized that Christopher Tolkien’s fears about the movies had come true.
 He said that they would become simple action/hack and slash movies and destroy his father’s work.
 In this case, he is exactly right – that is precisely what happened in this movie.
 And it only gets worse as the movie goes on.

 The chapters that involve the company’s adventures in Mirkwood are some of the most fun and exciting in all the book, and there are some really great moments there – and all are lost in the movie.